The Future of Farming: Sustainable Farming Methods

 GPS cattle collars work within an ecosystem of smart technologies, giving farmers location readings of cattle and sending notifications should their movements be out of the ordinary.
 This functionality is useful both for grazing management and as a preventative measure around stock theft.

-Sustainable farming methods for smarter farming
+Sustainable agriculture and farming systems for smarter farming

 Sustainability in a farming context aims to achieve a few key things.
 This includes the reduction or elimination of the use of chemicals, the preservation of natural resources, and reduced emissions.
 Simple systems of tags, sensors, pressure pads, and wearables for livestock allow farmers to use data collected on their own and neighbouring farms to optimise performance of their processes.
-By using this data, farmers are given a knowledge base for strategic decision-making and reduce inputs.
+By using this data, farmers are given a knowledge base for strategic decision-making and reduced inputs.

 Contact Smarter Technologies Group today to find out more about our range of smart agricultural solutions for more sustainable farming.